Mount of Temptation: Alternative locations of biblical site

-The "high mountain" of the biblical narrative has sometimes been identified with other locations in Roman Palestine.
+The "high mountain" of the biblical narrative has sometimes been identified with other locations in Roman Judaea.
 A local Arab tradition placed it as late as the 19th century at the lower peak of 'Ushsh el-Ghurab at the northern end of the Jericho Plain, separated from the Mount of Temptation by the valley known as Wadi ed-Duyuk.
 Another tradition recorded in Ernoul's 13th-century chronicle placed the Devil's offer of dominion over the kingdoms of the world at Mount Precipice just south of Nazareth, where Jesus was separately said to have disappeared from a crowd during one of his rejections by the Jewish community of his time.